nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 This means, the receiver received 8 unique numbers (1, 2, 3, 5, 6, 8, 9 and 10) and 3 duplicates (1, 5 and 9).
 Note that the packet loss is 9 packets out of 20 (45%).
 But with retransmissions, the receiver only lost 2
 numbers out of 9 (it did not receive 4 and 7).
-Let’s call this improved packet loss *information loss*.
-So, the information loss with retransmissions is 0.2.
+Let’s call this improved packet loss, the *information loss*.
+So, the information loss with retransmissions is 2/10 or 0.2.
 The first row of the table below is filled based on this example.

 Run each experiment three times each, for different retransmission values and fill in the rest of the table.